 COVID 19- Update

-Health Agent J. Terry updated the board peak for the virus will be the end of the week and the Public Health nurse and her are both ready and have been logging in to Maven several times a day.
+Health Agent J. Terry updated the board.
+The expected peak for the virus will be the end of the week and the Public Health nurse and Jamie are both ready and have been logging in to Maven several times a day.
 Board member K.Marino is also in the process of getting access to Maven.
 Health Agent has been in contact with the first responders and all the departments feel they are covered for PPE.
 A new symptom of the virus for the younger patients is the loss of smell and taste.

 The board was able to donate gloves and masks to the Senior Center.
 They were able to give to 100 seniors in the brown bag program.